pymc-devs/pymc/docs/source/developer_guide.rst

     def logp(self, value):
         # GET PARAMETERS
         param1, param2, ... = self.params1, self.params2, ...
-        # EVALUATE LOG-LIKELIHOOD FUNCTION, all inputs are (or array that could be convert to) theano tensor
+        # EVALUATE LOG-LIKELIHOOD FUNCTION, all inputs are (or array that could be convert to) aesara tensor
         total_log_prob = f(param1, param2, ..., value)
         return total_log_prob

-In the ``logp`` method, parameters and values are either Theano tensors, or could be converted to tensors.
-It is rather convenient as the evaluation of logp is represented as a tensor (``RV.logpt``), and when we linked different ``logp`` together (e.g., summing all ``RVs.logpt`` to get the model totall logp) the dependence is taken care of by Theano when the graph is built and compiled.
+In the ``logp`` method, parameters and values are either Aesara tensors, or could be converted to tensors.
+It is rather convenient as the evaluation of logp is represented as a tensor (``RV.logpt``), and when we linked different ``logp`` together (e.g., summing all ``RVs.logpt`` to get the model totall logp) the dependence is taken care of by Aesara when the graph is built and compiled.
 Again, since the compiled function depends on the nodes that already in the graph, whenever you want to generate a new function that takes new input tensors you either need to regenerate the graph with the appropriate dependencies, or replace the node by editing the existing graph.
-In PyMC3 we use the second approach by using ``theano.clone()`` when it is needed.
+In PyMC3 we use the second approach by using ``aesara.clone_replace()`` when it is needed.

 As explained above, distribution in a ``pm.Model()`` context automatically turn into a tensor with distribution property (pymc3